 DEFGLIS will place rainbow wreaths at cenotaphs across Australia this ANZAC Day, to remember those who served in silence alongside their brothers- and sisters-in-arms.

-The tradition of laying rainbow wreaths commenced in 2015 to remember the sacrifice of LGBTI service personnel.
+The tradition of laying rainbow wreaths commenced in 2015 to remember the sacrifice of all who served, following representations and the urging by LGBTI ex-service personnel.

 Integrated into each rainbow wreath are pride colours and that make their dedication easily identifiable amongst the many wreaths that seek to remember the service and sacrifice of those who fought in wars - modern wars and those from the distant past.